mellium/xmpp/docs/overview.md

 Go is a great language if you need to get a project off the ground quickly.
-It has its confusing aspects, and its type system allows for lots of abuse thanks to [optional dynamic typing], but overall it's easy to read and easy to quickly build projects that require clear code over absolute type safety.
+It has its confusing aspects, and its type system allows for lots of abuse thanks to optional dynamic typing, but overall it's easy to read and easy to quickly build projects that require clear code over absolute type safety.
 Similarly, <abbr title="Extensible Messaging and Presence Protocol">XMPP</abbr> (1) has its warts, but overall is the best choice to get a